Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SecureSoftwareArchitecture.md

         return None
 ```

-!!! example "Real Example: Netflix's Security"
+/// details | Real Example: Netflix's Security
+    type: example

 Netflix processes over 1 billion hours of content monthly.
 They use parameterized queries and input validation to protect user data and prevent unauthorized access to their recommendation algorithms.

+///

 #### Error Handling & Information Disclosure